neicnordic/neic-sda/CONTRIBUTING.md

 Work should not continue on the branch _unless_ it is a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Once the PR is marked ready the review can start.

-The initiator of the PR should recruit 2 reviewers that get assigned reviewer duty on the branch.
+The initiator of the PR should recruit [@sensitive-data-development-collaboration](https://github.com/orgs/neicnordic/teams/sensitive-data-development-collaboration) team that get assigned reviewer duty on the branch.

 Other people may also look at and review the code.